Indian comics: History

-Diamond Comics, Manoj Comics, Raj Comics, Diamond Toons, and Tulsi Comics have gained immense readership and fanbases in north India since the 1980's because of their popular characters, like Chacha Chaudhary, Billoo, Pinki, Nagraj, Super Commando Dhruva, Hawaldar Bahadur, Angara, Jamboo and many more.
+Diamond Comics, Manoj Comics, Raj Comics, Diamond Toons, and Tulsi Comics have gained immense readership and fanbases in north India since the 1980s because of their popular characters, like Chacha Chaudhary, Billoo, Pinki, Nagraj, Super Commando Dhruva, Hawaldar Bahadur, Angara, Jamboo and many more.
 Creators like Anant Pai, Abid Surti, Pran, Pratap Mullick, Enver Ahmed, Anupam Sinha, Manu, Ved Prakash Sharma, Parshuram Sharma, and many more are well known in north Indian comics for creating various comics characters and producing volumes of works during their active period.

+From 2005 up to recent times, there have been many attempts by recently ventured and old comics publishers to revive the Indian comics industry, including initiatives from Level 10 Comics, Yali Dream Creations, Cheeseburger Comics, Holycow Entertainment, Chariot Comics, Ayumi Comics, Red Streak Comics, Rovolt Comics, Vimanika Comics, TBS Planet Comics, UFC, Dream Comics, Swapnil Comics, Vaishnavi Comics, Fenil Comics, Dhaansu Productions and the surviving Raj Comics itself.
+Amar Chitra Katha, Raj Comics, Diamond Comics, and Diamond Toons have ventured into other entertainment media, like feature films, web series, games, and mobile applications since the late 1990s, and have continuously attempted to widen their impact on the comics-reading population.

+From last 2 decade, there has been a notable rise in manga and anime as part of global trend.
+Around 2005 to 2010 many Indian creators, e.g., Jazyl Homavazir and independent comics publishers, e.g., Illustrated Orchid, began releasing manga comics.
 The popularity of manga and anime in India has led to Japanese manga-inspired comic books, such as Mythology, a comic book based on Hindu mythology that has been released in India, Singapore, Malaysia and Europe.
 Batu Gaiden is a manga fantasy series which incorporates cricket into mythology.

-From 2005 up to recent times, there have been many attempts by recently-ventured and old comics publishers to revive the Indian comics industry, including initiatives from Level 10 Comics, Yali Dream Creations, Cheeseburger Comics, Holycow Entertainment, Chariot Comics, Ayumi Comics, Red Streak Comics, Rovolt Comics, Vimanika Comics, TBS Planet Comics, UFC, Dream Comics, Swapnil Comics, Vaishnavi Comics, Fenil Comics, Dhaansu Productions and the surviving Raj Comics itself.
-Amar Chitra Katha, Raj Comics, Diamond Comics, and Diamond Toons have ventured into other entertainment media, like feature films, web series, games, and mobile applications since the late 1990s, and have continuously attempted to widen their impact on the comics-reading population.

-Recently, there has been a notable rise in manga-style comics from Indian creators, with independent publishers like Cosmics and Qissa Comics leading the way.
-Cosmics has published three notable Manga - Nirvana, Soul Contract and Whispers of Void,In which Nirvana is there most popular Manga series.
-Qissa Comics currently has three ongoing series - The Worlds Beyond, Six Paths, and PowerPlay - each exploring unique themes with modern and global narratives, marking a new chapter for new-age comics in India.
+In more recent years from 2020 and afterwards, Cosmics (with published titles Nirvana, Soul Contract and Whispers of Void), Qissa Comics (with their published titles The Worlds Beyond, Six Paths, and PowerPlay). bullseye, Zodiac (with published titles Yudhishter) is following the way and bringing their new contents base on varied themes of Indian mythos and epics, modern age themes, and global trends for their audiences.
+Apart from this, there are also some big giant publisher and companies who are grabbing the manga and anime trend, e.g., Pratilipi and Toonsutra of Graphic India, who are exploiting AI in full-scale for creating their contents.